 7:30 p.m. - 8:30 p.m.
 ET

 Follow us on Twitter: @LivingBeyondBC

-During our free Twitter chat on Triple-Negative Breast Cancer Day, various panelists will help you:
+During our free Twitter chat on Triple-Negative Breast Cancer Day, various panelists helped you:

 - learn more about triple-negative breast cancer, including the latest news and research

 - understand treatment options available for triple-negative disease

 - discover practical changes you can make to your lifestyle and eating habits to potentially reduce your risk of recurrence